Monitor::TryEnter Method (Object^, Boolean%)

 If the lock was not taken because an exception was thrown, the variable specified for the lockTaken parameter is false after this method ends.
 This allows the program to determine, in all cases, whether it is necessary to release the lock.

-This method is similar to Enter(Object, Boolean%), but it will never block the current thread.
-If the thread cannot enter without blocking, the method returns false, and the thread does not enter the critical section.
+This method is similar to Enter(Object^, Boolean%), but it will never block the current thread.
+If the thread cannot enter without blocking, the lockTaken argument is set to false when the method returns.